 In Indigenous cultures around the world—including Aboriginal and Torres Strait Islander cultures— storytelling is an important means by which knowledge and histories are shared between people and communicated from one generation to the next.
 We are all made up of stories.
 Stories that family and friends share with us, our own stories, stories that tell us information about who we are, where we come from and what is important to us.
-Caring for Country is a celebration of these stories.
+What Stories Do You Dream? is a celebration of these stories.
 These writing activities direct students to research and engage with the words of Aboriginal and Torres Strait Islander people through a variety of text types and develop their own creative responses to the content they engage with.
 These activities introduce students’ to a range of pre-writing techniques that will enhance their storytelling skills and inspire their creativity and confidence in developing their own piece of creative writing.

 In this activity students will research and select three quotes by Aboriginal and Torres Strait Islander people.
 These quotes can be excerpts from interviews, songs, stories, articles or any other text types students wish to engage with.
 Students will create a collection of short factual, instructive, personal, aspirational and or poetic phrases that include the quotes from their chosen sources and their own brief reflection (1-2 sentences) on what they have learned from engaging with their chosen text.
 They will then place these in locations around the school for other students to find in a treasure hunt!
 The aim of this activity is to: